Some posts contain compensated links. Please read this disclaimer for more info.

 My personal favorite part of Slovenia winter tourism are the numerous winter markets.
 Every town has its own one, but don’t miss the main one in Ljubljana.

 Stalls with tasty treats and adorable gifts become the center of the city’s social life throughout December.
 So, what to do in Ljubljana in winter exactly?
-Walk along the Ljubljanica River, check out many wooden stalls and listen to free concerts in a few different open-air venues.
-It’s all easy to reach by foot, so be sure to leave the hire car parked safely.
+Walk along the Ljubljanica River, check out many wooden stalls, and listen to free concerts in a few different open-air venues.
+It’s all easy to reach on foot, so be sure to leave the hire car parked safely.

 We love to visit early and have our brunch in Ljubljana.
 It gets more crowded in the evening since the location is perfect for meeting friends over some mulled wine or tea and deciding where to continue the evening.

 When you are visiting Bled Lake, don’t miss the opportunity for some exercise with a view.
 You can watch the lights from the Christmas market next to the lake light up in the evening from the ice in front of the Park hotel.
-If you want less romantic views and more sport, they also do occasional curling events or on salsa dancing on ice.
+If you want less romantic views and more sport, they also do occasional curling events or salsa dancing on ice.
 Lake Bled also features a much bigger permanent ice skating rink.
-In winter in Lake Bled, you can catch a hockey game or do some recreational ice skating there.
+In winter, you can catch a hockey game in Lake Bled or do some recreational ice skating there.